-The latest approved version of qQuality and wWork instructions-Manuals for each division of the ILPO (including the Patent Division and the PCT Division) are made available to the staff.
-Any alteration to the quality documents update in the contents of the manuals is brought to the relevant division director for approval.
-Upon approval of any such alteration to any such document update, the version number of the edition of the relevant document is altered updated and distributed to all staff in the appropriate department relevant division, and the document is updated in the internal information network published on the intranet site of that division.
-Documents belonging to previous editions-versions are kept for follow up purposes.
+The latest approved version of Quality and Work Manuals for each division of the ILPO (including the Patent Division and the PCT Division) are made available to the staff.
+Any update in the contents of the manuals is brought to the relevant division director for approval.
+Upon approval of any such update, the version number of the relevant document is updated and distributed to all staff in the relevant division, and published on the intranet site of that division.
+Documents belonging to previous versions are kept for follow up purposes.

-21.22 Indicate whether the documents making up the Quality Manual include the following:

-- (a) the quality policy of the Authority including a clear statement of commitment to the QMS from top management; - (b) the scope of the QMS, including details of and justification for any exclusions; - (c) the organizational structure of the Authority and the responsibilities of each of its departments; - (d) the documented processes carried out in the Authority such as receipt of incoming applications, classification, distribution, search, examination, publication and support processes, and procedures established for the QMS, or references to them; - (e) the resources available for carrying out the processes and implementing the procedures; and - (f) a description of the interaction between the processes and the procedures of the QMS.
+- 21.22 Indicate whether the documents making up the Quality Manual include the following: - (a) the quality policy of the Authority including a clear statement of commitment to the QMS from top management; - (b) the scope of the QMS, including details of and justification for any exclusions; - (c) the organizational structure of the Authority and the responsibilities of each of its departments; - (d) the documented processes carried out in the Authority such as receipt of incoming applications, classification, distribution, search, examination, publication and support processes, and procedures established for the QMS, or references to them; - (e) the resources available for carrying out the processes and implementing the procedures; and - (f) a description of the interaction between the processes and the procedures of the QMS.

-The quality handbook Quality Manual contains a document that includes the quality policy of the ILPO, as well as the organizational structure of the ILPO, and all All the Instructions and procedures for the ongoing operation of the Quality Management System (QMS)-are set forth in the documents of the quality procedures and work instructions.
+The Quality Manual contains includes the quality policy of the ILPO, the organizational structure of the ILPO and all the Instructions and procedures for the ongoing operation of the Quality Management System (QMS).

-The ILPO has resources for the implementation of all the quality requirements as they appear in the above mentioned documents Manual.
+The ILPO has resources for the implementation of all the quality requirements as they appear in the above mentioned Manual.